2020 Juried Art Show—Discovering the Native Landscapes of Maryland’s Eastern Shore

 “Tributary,” a digital print by by Baltimore artist Liz Donadio, was awarded first prize in Adkins Arboretum’s 2019 Juried Art Show—Discovering the Native Landscapes of Maryland’s Eastern Shore.
 Submissions are being accepted for the 2020 show.

-The Arboretum's fifteenth annual Art Competition will exhibit in February and March 2014.
-The theme of the competition—Discovering the Native Landscapes of Maryland’s Eastern Shore—celebrates the Arboretum’s mission of conservation.
-The Leon Andrus Award, in honor of the Arboretum’s first benefactor, will be presented to the competition’s winner.
-A second-place award will also be given.
+The Arboretum's twenty-first annual Juried Art Show will exhibit in February and March 2020.
+The theme of the show—Discovering the Native Landscapes of Maryland’s Eastern Shore—celebrates the Arboretum’s mission of conservation.
+Named in honor of the Arboretum’s first benefactor, the Leon Andrus Awards for first and second places will be awarded.

-The deadline for submissions is Jan.
-6, 2014.
-Digital images of up to three pieces of art by each artist may be uploaded below or sent to email@example.com.
-Submissions should include title, medium, dimensions (maximum of 6 feet in any direction, excluding outdoor sculpture), and artist’s name and address.
+The deadline for submissions is December 20, 2019.
+Digital images of up to three pieces of art by each artist should be sent to email@example.com.
+Submissions should include title, medium, dimensions (maximum of 6 feet in any direction, excluding outdoor sculpture), and artist’s name, address, and phone number.
 Works should reflect or interpret broadly the show’s theme of wild nature and landscapes of the Mid-Atlantic coastal plain region.